Last Updated on November 24, 2022 by ashley.davis

 9. St. Augustine, Florida

-The convenient sightseeing trolleys (often at a discount for those over 55) make it easier.
-Good places to visit include the Castillo de San Marcos masonry fortification, and the Lightner Museum.
+The convenient sightseeing trolleys (often offered at a discounted rate) make it easier to visit places like the Castillo de San Marcos masonry fortification, and the Lightner Museum.
+These places are worth a visit for their history and culture.

 10. South Africa

-The ride can get bumpy, though, so for the sake of your joints.
-You might want to pick a game preserve that has a well-oiled tourism infrastructure to accommodate a wide range of visitors.
+The bumpy ride can be hard on your joints, so it might be a good idea to choose a game preserve that has a well-oiled tourism infrastructure to accommodate different types of visitors.

 As you can see, there are plenty of places you can visit within any budget as a senior.
 International and national treasures are scattered all across the globe.
 Just know that there are plenty of places you can discover with just a bit of research.